Towards Robust ResNet: A Small Step but A Giant Leap

-Figure~\ref{fig:real-world} shows that, at different noise levels, our method ($h = 0.1$) continuously outperforms the original method (corresponding to $h = 1.0$).
-In particular, for \textit{CIFAR-10} at the noise levels 0.01 and 0.1, our method outperforms the original method by a large margin around $9\%$ and $17\%$ respectively.
-We observe that ResNet with reduced $h$ has the smaller variance compared to its counterpart under different noise levels.
-In other words, our method is robust to training on noisy input by bounding the negative effects of noise.
-By taking the smooth transformations, it gradually filters out the noise in the input features along the forward propagation of ResNet.
-Thus, our method offers better generalization robustness.
+Fig.~\ref{fig:real-world-noisy-input} shows that at different noise levels, our ResNet with reduced $h = 0.1$ consistently outperforms the original ResNet (i.e., $h = 1$).
+It can also be observed that our ResNet with reduced $h=0.1$ has a smaller variance than its counterpart under different noise levels.
+Hence, our ResNet with $h=0.1$ is robust to training on noisy input by mitigating the adverse effect of noise.
+By making smooth transformations, it gradually mitigates the adverse effect of noise in the input features along the forward propagation of ResNet.
+So, our ResNet with $h=0.1$ offers better generalization robustness.